theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 ### Myths

 a study that is rigorous in every other respect begins from the unexamined assumption
-* that there was ome “original” form of human society
+* that there was some “original” form of human society
 * that its nature was fundamentally good or evil
 * that at a time before an inequality and political awareness existed
 * that something happened to change all this